nickjackson/jade-builder/Readme.md

 ## What it does

-This will automatically register the Jade client side runtime and can be required with `require('jade.runtime')`.
+This will automatically register the Jade client side runtime and can be required with `require('name/jade.runtime')` where `name` is the name of the component being built.
 The `jade` variable will not be global.

 Any Jade templates will automatically be compiled and registered so that they can be required just like any script.
 The `jade.runtime` script will be required automatically for each jade template registered.

+## Other
+A lot of the code is from the example [here](https://github.com/component/builder.js/blob/master/examples/transpile/index.js)

 ## License